chocolatey/docs/input/en-us/choco/commands/info.md

  - -1 or 1: an error has occurred
  - 2: no results (enhanced)

-**NOTE:** Starting in v0.10.12, if you have the feature 'useEnhancedExitCodes' turned on, then choco will provide enhanced exit codes that allow better integration and scripting.
+> :memo: **NOTE** Starting in v0.10.12, if you have the feature 'useEnhancedExitCodes'
+> turned on, then choco will provide enhanced exit codes that allow
+> better integration and scripting.

 If you find other exit codes that we have not yet documented, please file a ticket so we can document it at